 The grounding of surface conductors shall be implemented in one of the following two ways:

-Make the grounding to the main spacecraft of external and internal metallic parts and intrinsically conductive parts (like carbon) by a resistance as defined in ECSS-E-ST-20 clause 6.6.3a.
+Make the grounding to the main spacecraft of external and internal metallic parts and intrinsically conductive parts, like carbon, by a resistance of a value that satisfies requirement in clause 4.2.11 of ECSS-E-ST-20-07.

-Select the resistance to spacecraft ground not to be exceeded, such that it ensures that metal parts do not float by over VMAX absolute potential with respect to spacecraft ground6.2.1a.
+Select the resistance to spacecraft ground not to be exceeded, such that it ensures that metal parts do not float by over VMAX absolute potential with respect to spacecraft ground as specified in requirement 6.2.1a.

-This normally leads to a requirement that the product of the resistance R and the area exposed to the environment A, is such that For a VMAX of 100 V and J = 10 nA cm-2,  m2 For example:
+This normally leads to a requirement that the product of the resistance R and the area exposed to the environment A, is such that For a VMAX of 300 V and J = 10 nA cm-2,  m2 For example: